 So here you go, I combed the web and found many printables and downloads and websites for you to use.
 I did not create any of these, merely sharing them.

 - Disability Awareness Packet (note: This packet is good, but almost 10 years old.
 It contains the phrase “mental retardation” because that is the language used then.
-You may want to change that part to “intellectual disability.”)
+You should change that part to “intellectual disability.”)

 - Learning About Disabilities

 - Understanding Kids with Disabilities LESSON PLANS

 - Teaching Tolerance website with discussion points and lesson ideas.

 - The Idea Room